Solar Panels for Home Cost: The Financial Realities of Solar

 - You are going to receive power even when the grid goes down

-- If you buy from the Go Solar Group, you get free battery backup
+- If you buy from the Go Solar Group, you get battery backup options

 Solar Warranties Will Vary, and Not All Are Created Equal